MrV3nomous/auteur-cinematic-movie-search/README.md

 This project explores a different idea:

-> What if the visual identity of each film influenced the interface itself?»
+> What if the visual identity of each film influenced the interface itself?

 By turning poster artwork into live UI themes, the app transforms browsing into a more cinematic and expressive experience.